You will compare the performance of green binary search trees versus

 into a search tree, and then performing operations on the resulting

-tree.
-The corpus will be stored in a file; the commands for manipulating
+The corpus will be stored in a file; phrases will be delineated

 | insert word or phrase